tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 Beware documented culture.
 For all of this talk about company culture I've found that it can be misleading to rely on mission decks and documented company values.
 These are top-down objects that are at best out of date and usually contain at least one statement that is the opposite of the truth{% include tufte-sn.html id="culturedecks" content="My friend Kit was wise to point out this might be framed slighty negatively - there is a ton of value of documenting culture and creating culture decks.
 It's just my experience that you can't <strong>completely</strong> trust them.
 But definitely don't throw out the baby with the bathwater here." %}.
 A mandate rather than an observation.
 (After all the only reason to document culture is to change it.)

-My favorite illustration of this is Facebook's culture of "move fast with stable infrastructure".
-It's a mock up of a poster that Zuckerberg is showing at a conference:
+My favorite illustration of corporate propaganda is Facebook's "culture" of "move fast with stable infrastructure".
+It's a mock up of a poster that Zuckerberg is showing at a conference where the letters are on screen taller than he is, literally larger than life:

 <figure class="fullwidth">
 <img src="/images/propoganda.png" >